clouway/chita/README.md

 ...
 byte[] reply = response.readBytes();
 ```
-Here the response is using sitebricks Transport for deserializing the result object.

 ##### The api works successfully with http and https, also is fully compatible with the Google App Engine platform.